combinatrix-ai/PromptTrail/docs/quickstart-core.md

 (mock)=
 ## Mock

+Say, you successfully build something using LLM.
+But, how can you test it?
+One way is to call the LLM API, of course.
+But, it may be costly, slow, and even non-deterministic (e.g., [GPT-3.5 and 4 is non-deterministic even if `temperature` is set to `0`](https://152334h.github.io/blog/non-determinism-in-gpt-4/)).

-When you are developing an app using LLM, you may want to mock the LLM API.
+You may want to mock the LLM API.
 PromptTrail has a built-in mock mechanism.

 Mock is implemented as a `MockProvider`.
 You can pass a `MockProvider` to `Configuration` object like `CacheProvider`.